nanogiants/aws-ai-playground/packages/polly/README.md

 | AWS_SECRET_ACCESS_KEY | The secret access key for the AWS account Polly is using |              |
 | AWS_REGION            | The region for the AWS account Polly is using            | eu-central-1 |

+Check that thw AWS account associated with the access key id and secret access key is allowed to interact with AWS Polly.
 Finally run `npm run start:dev` for running the example.
 You can build the example using `npm run build`.

 ## Contributing
 <!-- section: Contributing -->